Do you know your tennis footwork steps ?

 This week we are going to do a quick review on the main and most important tennis footwork steps that you should be aware of.
+You should be doing this in all of your tennis footwork drills.
 I am going to list each step in order of importance starting with the most important one first.
 (There is too many so i am only going to list the main and most common ones.)

 2. Drop Step (aka Gravity Step) - is very important in tennis.
 The drop step is usually used when you get those high balls that push you back.
 So instead of back paddling, if you are hitting a forehand, you will get your right foot go back behind your left foot, than you will do a crossover step and you are in position to hit the deep shot back.
 It is very efficient.